partigabor/spice/content/book/spices/chile.md

 ---
 title: Chile
 author: Gábor Parti
-date: 2022-12-18
+date: 2022-12-22
-description: The fruits of several species from Central and South America , related to paprika..
+description: The fruits of several species from Central and South America , related to paprika., also known as chilli; chili pepper.
 weight: 1
 # bookCollapseSection: true
 # bookComments: true